The Chronicles of Riddick: Assault on Dark Athena: Plot

 Riddick wakes up on the shore of a beach and he makes his way into an abandoned city.
 The planet is under siege from Revas' troops who are capturing civilians and harvesting their bodies to use for their drones.
 Riddick realizes his only way off the planet is to get back on the Dark Athena again.
 He makes his way through the city and back to the port where the Athena is docked.
 Spinner attacks Riddick in a robotic mech suit but is defeated.
 He gets back onto the Dark Athena and meets Lynn again.
 She tells Riddick her mother taught her how to make the drones turn on Revas' crew and attack them instead.
 Fighting ensues on the ship between the drones and the mercenaries.
 He makes his way up the ship and Riddick meets with Revas again, who is in a suit of armor with heavy weapons.
 He defeats her by pushing her into an elevator shaft and she falls to her death.
 Lynn meets up with him and they are seen going into the elevator.
 She asks him if Revas is coming back, and Riddick answers, "When I say goodbye, it's forever."
-Then the credits roll.